 - Tony Anderson

-Midwestern provided a site for Tony Anderson to fulfill his needs for a website that would showcase the caliber of clients who license his music, as well as examples of how his music is used in cinematography.
-He needed a site that allowed people to not only hear his music but to experience it.
+Midwestern provided a site for Tony Anderson to fulfill his needs to showcase the caliber of clients who license his music, as well as examples of how his music is used in cinematography.
+He needed a site that allowed people to experience his music.
 He wanted visitors to the site to fall in love with the music, and we developed a way for Tony to field license requests from potential clients who want to use his music for their projects.

 Tony Anderson describes himself as a sonic architect.
 Through digital recording and modification, he layers sound from voice, instrument, and innumerable other sources to construct an experience.
 His music is more than just audio stimulation, though.

 He starts with his own experience, an impression, an emotion.
 He gives it sound.
 He adds more sound, further revealing the complexities of the experience until he has created not just a song, but a sensation of sound and color and size and texture and temperature.

-You may have heard his music in the background of commercials, movies, and other video.
+You may have heard his music in the background of commercials, movies, and other videos.
 Companies like Adidas, National Geographic, Facebook, and Ford have used his hauntingly hopeful music to stir their audiences.

 This is how Tony affords to create for a living.
 He sells licensing for his music and is commissioned to compose full scores for movies.
 His art is a product and that product must be sold.
 So in addition to being an artist, Tony also has to be a businessman.

 Even though he can afford it, he still has to work for his art.
-And most of that work isn't in the music studio...which is a problem, since the studio is where he wants to be.
+And most of that work isn't in the music studio, which is where he wants to be.
 Just as he finds talented musicians and vocalists to provide the exact sound he needs, so he seeks out experts in other fields to help build his business.
 That's why he called Midwestern Interactive.